Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Japan Airlines flies from Narita Airport to the following cities in the Continental U.S.: Boston, Chicago, Dallas, Los Angeles, New York (JFK), San Diego—and from Haneda Airport to San Francisco.
 Japan Airlines also flies between Los Angeles and Osaka.

-British Airways is probably the easiest site to check for award space on Japan Airlines.
-It doesn’t have the best interface, but it’s reasonably accurate in terms of the Japan Airlines seats availability for oneworld partners.
+British Airways is another place to check for award space on Japan Airlines.
+It doesn’t have the best interface, and requires a login, but it’s reasonably accurate in terms of the Japan Airlines seats availability for oneworld partners.

 Check our recent post to learn about searching for and booking an AAdvantage award seat on Japan Airlines in general to see how to check for space.